 Use this paste on showers, toilets, and sinks.
 Apply it using a scrubby brush or a sponge.
 You can also let this solution sit overnight to get out the really tough stains.

+Cleaning windows is one of the most rewarding ways to use green cleaning methods.
 Use this as a substitute for Windex for a natural streak-free shine.

 - Mix ¼ c. rubbing alcohol, ¼ c. white vinegar, 1 tbsp. cornstarch, and 2 c. of warm water in a spray bottle.

 - Shake everything up until the cornstarch is dissolved.

 - To make sure your glass stays extra shiny, use a newspaper instead of a paper towel or cloth to wipe it down with.
 The newspaper doesn’t leave any lint and leaves a perfectly clear shine.